A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: Introduction

 \section{Introduction}

-As part of artificial intelligence, the Swarm Intelligence (SI)~\cite{blum2008swarm} methodology is largely inspired by the collective behaviors of biological and natural evolutional phenomena, e.g. swarms of worms, bees and ants, schools of fish and flock of birds.
-The main reasons for the recent popularity of SI-based algorithms in solving optimization problems include their capability of self-learning, fast convergence, flexibility, simple structure, insensitivity to initial parameters and adaptability to external variants~\cite{fister2013comprehensive}.
-They have been applied to undertake various problems successfully, such as image processing~\cite{rifaei2015deploying,pajouhi2018image}, feature selection~\cite{pourpanah2019feature,gholami2018feature,pourpanah2019bbso,pourpanah2019ahybrid}, medical diagnosis~\cite{alkeshuosh2017using,zomorodi2019hybrid} and training machine learning models~\cite{yeh2013parameter,ali2018anew,koohestani2019integration}, dynamic optimization problems~\cite{pourpanah2019mbso,jia2019animproved,yazdani2016novel}.
+As part of artificial intelligence, the Swarm Intelligence (SI)~\cite{blum2008swarm,pourpanah2019feature} methodology is largely inspired by the collective behaviors of biological and natural evolutional phenomena, e.g. swarms of worms, bees and ants, schools of fish and flock of birds.
+The main reasons for the recent popularity of SI-based algorithms in solving optimization problems include their capability of self-learning, fast convergence, flexibility, simple structure, insensitivity to initial parameters and adaptability to external variants~\cite{fister2013comprehensive,li2021diversity}.
+They have been applied to undertake various problems successfully, such as image processing~\cite{rifaei2015deploying,pajouhi2018image}, feature selection~\cite{gholami2018feature,pourpanah2016ahybrid,pourpanah2019feature1}, medical diagnosis~\cite{alkeshuosh2017using,zomorodi2019hybrid} and training machine learning models~\cite{koohestani2019integration,pourpanah2018anomaly}, dynamic optimization problems~\cite{jia2019animproved,pourpanah2019mbso}.
 In general, SI-based models start with a set of random solutions.
-Each member of swarm evolves individually, and is guided toward a better position iteratively in the search space until the stopping criterion is satisfied~\cite{shi2014developmental}.
+Each member of swarm evolves individually, and is guided toward a better position iteratively in the search space until the stopping criterion is satisfied~\cite{pourpanah2019ahybrid,pourpanah2017aqlearning,pourpanah2018non}.
 The evolving behavior towards optimality is usually achieved by the self-organizing capability of the swarm through simple interaction rules.
-The popular SI-based optimization algorithms include particle swarm optimization (PSO)~\cite{kennedy2010particle}, ant colony optimization (ACO)~\cite{dorigo1997ant}, firefly algorithm (FA)~\cite{fister2013comprehensive}, artificial fish swarm algorithm (AFSA)~\cite{Li2002optimizing}, and brain storm optimization (BSO)~\cite{shi2011brain}.
+The popular SI-based optimization algorithms include particle swarm optimization (PSO)~\cite{kennedy2010particle}, ant colony optimization (ACO)~\cite{dorigo1997ant}, firefly algorithm (FA)~\cite{fister2013comprehensive,yang2010nature}, grey wolf optimizer (GWO)~\cite{mirjalili2014grey}, crow search algorithm (CSA)~\cite{askarzadeh2014anovel}, artificial fish swarm algorithm (AFSA)~\cite{Li2002optimizing}, cuckoo search (CS)~\cite{yang2009cuckoo}, bat algorithm (BA)~\cite{yang2010new} and brain storm optimization (BSO)~\cite{shi2011brain}.